StevenSuazo/Project-Pancake/README.md

 ## MVPs
 * Board (Day 1)
-  -User will be able to see a background with a playable character and background animation
+  - User will be able to see a background with a playable character and background animation

 * Game Logic (Day 2 & 3)
   - User will be able to tap on key to move player in order to catch falling pancake.